Optical character recognition: Forcing better input

 Special fonts like OCR-A, OCR-B, or MICR fonts, with precisely specified sizing, spacing, and distinctive character shapes, allow a higher accuracy rate during transcription in bank check processing.
-Ironically, however, several prominent OCR engines were designed to capture text in popular fonts such as Arial or Times New Roman, and are incapable of capturing text in these fonts that are specialized and much different from popularly used fonts.
+Several prominent OCR engines were designed to capture text in popular fonts such as Arial or Times New Roman, and are incapable of capturing text in these fonts that are specialized and very different from popularly used fonts.
 As Google Tesseract can be trained to recognize new fonts, it can recognize OCR-A, OCR-B and MICR fonts.

-"Comb fields" are pre-printed boxes that encourage humans to write more legibly – one glyph per box.
-These are often printed in a "dropout color" which can be easily removed by the OCR system.
+Comb fields are pre-printed boxes that encourage humans to write more legibly – one glyph per box.
+These are often printed in a dropout color which can be easily removed by the OCR system.

-Palm OS used a special set of glyphs, known as "Graffiti" which are similar to printed English characters but simplified or modified for easier recognition on the platform's computationally limited hardware.
+Palm OS used a special set of glyphs, known as Graffiti, which are similar to printed English characters but simplified or modified for easier recognition on the platform's computationally limited hardware.
 Users would need to learn how to write these special glyphs.

 Zone-based OCR restricts the image to a specific part of a document.
-This is often referred to as "Template OCR".
+This is often referred to as Template OCR.